 These tradeoffs are well worth it for DEX users as sacrificing these features allows DEXes to offer much more in terms of security and anonymity.

 For many users, trading crypto can appear very precarious as the horror stories of hacking and security lapses have resulted in losses in the multi-million dollar amount.
 DEXes address these concerns by removing the vulnerable central authority that, when hacked, resulted in devastating losses.

 1) Binance DEX

 “Binance DEX is a heavily used non-custodial exchange.
 Many of their users migrated from Binance.
-This migration is how Binance DEX has more liquidity than many other DEXes.” – Sam Monac, Head of Research, Token Metrics
+This migration is how Binance DEX has more liquidity than many other DEXes.” – Sam Monac, Chief Operating Officer, Token Metrics

 Released in February of 2019, Binance acts as a decentralized order-matching system based upon Binance Chain technology.

 To make this extension of Binance decentralized, the Binance team created a new blockchain and peer-to-peer system which sees matching occur within the blockchain nodes.
 This innovation allows all transactions to be recorded on the blockchain while preserving the core tenets of a DEX.

 This aspect is also what makes Binance DEX stand out as most DEX platforms use Ethereum blockchain, but Binance instead leverages their native blockchain mentioned previously.